hmlauth/mini-mpulse/README.md

 - Run GET Auth Token API first using your superuser username and password.
 Once token is returned, put it into your postman environment (`authtoken`) for use by all other API calls.
 - Populate environment variables as you create/get members/accounts.

+## CSV Uploader
+- To use CSV uploader, go to `/upload-csv` in your browser
+- Upload sample .csv file titled `test_member_upload.csv` at root of project

 ## Future Development
 - For CSV Uploader:
 -- Extend Django Admin and showcase button there